colzela/Resume/README.md

-The file is Haokun Zhao Resume.
+"Haokun (Harry) Zhao Resume.pdf" is for Internship (SDE, MLE).

+"Haokun Zhao Resume_research.pdf" is for research (RA).